isaiahstone21/Expense-Splitter/README.md

 LINK HERE

 ## Dependencies
-Before anything make sure you have the following packages installed on your local system.
+Before anything make sure you have the following packages installed on your local system:

 1. pip or pip3
 2. Flask